Dreaming of You (Selena album): Development

-Selena's fourth Spanish-language album, Amor Prohibido (1994), considered her "crowning achievement" and her best work, topped Billboards Top Latin Albums chart, unseating Estefan, and cementing her status as the hottest artist in the Latin market.
-Musicologist Rob Harvilla observed that every release since her 1989 debut balanced Tejano dominance with the pull toward global pop.
+Selena's fourth Spanish-language album, Amor Prohibido (1994), considered her "crowning achievement" and her best work, topped Billboards Top Latin Albums chart and cemented her status as the hottest artist in the Latin market.
 Her English-language debut was planned for 1994, but delayed to early 1995.
-In May, Tejano singer Emilio Navaira announced a country crossover with Liberty Records, with some insiders favoring his odds over Selena's.
-Cameron Randle, Vice President of Arista Texas, remarked that whichever artist–Selena or Navaira–released their crossover album first stood to reap a significant payoff.
 Throughout 1994, Selena juggled recording sessions with her Amor Prohibido tour dates, finalizing song selections by summer.
-In July, The Monitor reported she was preparing the English debut; in August, The Seguin Gazette-Enterprise said production had just begun.
-Later that summer, Selena informed journalists that she and A.B. had begun evaluating song selections for the project.
 By December, she publicly announced the album's imminent release.
 Privately, she confided to Behar that she felt guilty for the announcement, noting she had yet to record a single track.
 Behar, fearing more delays, falsified to Koppelman that Selena intended to leave the label to pursue a label committed to producing an English-language record.
-Faced with the threat of losing her, the label capitulated, and recording sessions were promptly initiated.
+Faced with the threat of losing her, the label capitulated, and recording sessions were promptly scheduled.

-Despite her breakthrough, Selena admitted to feeling daunted by the venture.
-The uncharted terrain of the mainstream pop market–coupled with lingering skepticism about her crossover viability–left her anxious and uncertain.
-Burr predicted that A.B.'s songwriting and her stage command would ease the transition, appealing to pop and dance audiences.
-Ruben Cubillos, associate creative director at Inventiva Ad Agency, likened the opportunity to winning the lottery, but warned of immense pressure.
-Amid the expectations, Selena stayed optimistic and grateful to the label that had backed her from the start.
-Holding to the belief that "good things come to those who wait", she expressed faith that the journey would be worth it.